 Our newsletters contain general information and dates for your diary or calendar for the term.
 Further information about specific events and activities will be followed by a letter home, where needed.
-Notes may also be written in the pupils' 'Home School Link Books'.
-All newsletters and other information can be accessed on our website.
+All newsletters and other information can be accessed on our website and Dojo.